 Score some very big points for my lawyer!
 He knew his stuff.

-Just as my lawyer had educated me, because my wife continued to live under the same roof with me and do the things ordinary married people do together the court couldn’t swallow her story of violence.
+Just as my lawyer had lectured me, because my wife continued to live under the same roof with me and do the ordinary things most married people do together the court couldn’t swallow her story of violence.
 Several years later courts began to take seriously the argument that women victims of violence sometimes continue to live with violent husbands despite the violence.
-I can’t know for sure but I suspect it would be incredibly difficult for any court to read the particular claims she wrote and come to any conclusion other than the one our court came to.
+I can’t know for certain but I suspect it would be incredibly difficult for any court to read the particular claims she wrote and come to any conclusion other than the one our court came to.
 Chances I would harm her in our home were far less than the chances she would turn into a Jael of the Book of Judges.

 Indeed if her claims that I was violent were true, waving her list of allegations under my nose and staying under the same roof with me for the next year and a half would have been a lethal gamble!
 I gave the court lots of evidence that she acted like the typical wife and that I was a decent guy with her.
-The court’s verdict certainly seemed right to me then, and I’m positive it would stand up even under more recent, more skeptical scrutiny.
+The court’s verdict certainly seemed right to me then.
+And I’m positive it would stand up even under more recent, more skeptical scrutiny.

 When the cops appeared in the kitchen they asked what I had done to my wife’s head.
 Because I assumed they were using the word “head” in a 1960s slang way I told them she was probably psychologically worked up about the possibility of divorce.
 No, that’s not what they meant.
 She complained I hit her on the head and she wanted me arrested.
 I didn’t have a lot of time to react to this dire news before my wife appeared and breathlessly announced to all that she intended to go to a hospital, then flew out of the apartment with the baby.
 The cops confided they didn’t want to arrest me.
 Her abrupt departure saved them the trouble of having to make a tough decision.